mzambe/acwev/content/authors/admin/_index.md

 highlight_name: true
 ---

-IIIIII am a postdoc at UC Berkley working with Raluca Ada Popa and Alessandro Chiesa .
+I am a postdoc at UC Berkley working with Raluca Ada Popa and Alessandro Chiesa .
 My research interests include Cryptography and Post - Quantum Cryptography, Computational Complexity Theory and Algorithms.

 I completed my PhD at MIT, where I was advised by Vinod Vaikuntanathan.
 I received a Master of Sience at MIT under the supervision of Ron Rivest.
 Before MIT, I was an undergrad student at the Department of Applied Mathematical and Physical Sciences at National Technical University of Athens where I worked work with Antonios Symvonis.